locker-labs/locker-api/README.md

 yarn migrate
 ```

-To generate an empty migration: `npx drizzle-kit generate:pg --custom`
+To generate an empty migration: `yarn migration:blank`

 ### Adding new chains